 At our site, abc Window Supply, we created an info page where we wanted people to land.
 We ran a magazine ad, some web ads, and listed it in our catalog.
 I want to be able to identify how much traffic I get for each of these, so I make multiple Vanity URLs.
 These can be whatever we want.
 However, they need to be easy to remember and to type (keep this in mind for your mobile users).

 Choose Your Landing Page

-Creating effective landing pages is a topic for another post and is discussed extensively elsewhere.
-For now, simply pick the page that people should end up on when they type in your vanity URL.
+Creating effective landing pages is a topic for another post, and is discussed extensively elsewhere.
+For now, pick the page that people should land on when they type in your Vanity URL.
 It could be a services page, a prices page, a blog post, or just your home page.
 Whatever that URL is, copy it for the next step.

 Tag The Link In Google URL Builder

 Example 2: Door Hangers.
-After a residential job is done, many window cleaners will hang a paper door hanger on the door to let the client know they were there and that the job is finished.
+After a residential job is completed, many window cleaners will hang a paper door hanger on the door to let the client know they were there and that the job is done.
 At the bottom of that door hanger, include custom URL’s that point current customers to refer new clients on your website.
-By tracking your custom URL’s, you can easily determine which neighborhoods have more prospects and more business.
+By tracking your custom URL’s, you can readily determine which neighborhoods have more prospects and more business.

 All of these could have a Campaign Source of “DoorHanger”.
 We might then change up the Campaign Medium to “JayStreet”, “9thAve”, or “IronStreet”.
-This will help us see which of these is getting the most traffic and change things up to make it as easy as possible for people to locate things on our site.
+This will help us track which of these is getting the most traffic and change things to make it as easy as possible for people to locate what they are looking for on our site.

 Tip: For this to be most effective, be consistent with how you name things.